You are here

 - Investigate patient concerns and provide conclusions in a timely manner

 - Make recommendations to improve patient care following investigation of a concern

-- Respect feedback, suggestions and concerns from patients, their families and the health care team
+- Listen to and respect feedback, suggestions and concerns from patients, their families and the health care team

-- Communicate your feedback, suggestions and concerns to appropriate members of the health care team
+- Communicate patient feedback, suggestions and concerns to appropriate members of the health care team

 - Answer questions about services, policies and procedures